Guide to the Cruise Ports of Los Angeles

 The favorite cruises from Los Angeles are sailings shadowing the western coast of Mexico.
 The shorter Baja California itineraries generally call at Catalina and Ensenada, whereas Mexican Riviera cruises call in at Mazatlan, Puerto Vallarta and Cabo.
-More extended cruises on offer are journeys to the Hawaiian islands, and one-way trans Panama canal trips to the eastern seaboard of the US.
+Further flung cruises on offer are journeys to the Hawaiian Islands, and one-way trans Panama Canal trips to the eastern seaboard of the US.
 In late spring a few cruises to Vancouver are available, as cruise ships reposition to prepare for the summer Alaska cruising season.

 Los Angeles Maritime Museum

 Be introduced to the history of LA’s harbor at the Los Angeles Maritime Museum, situated in the old Municipal Ferry Terminal.
 Inspect numerous displays like machines, old maps, photos and models from historic ships and boats.
 Situated at Harbor and 6th around 1/2 mile south of the cruise port.

 The truly impressive battleship Iowa is moored a short distance away from the World Trade Center.
 The ship now welcomes visitors, and is open everyday of the year except Thanksgiving and Christmas.

 The Red Car Line is a one and a half mile long vintage trolley line between the World Cruise Center and the Marina.
 The car has stops by Ports O' Call and the LA Maritime Museum.
 The Red Cars are fully restored to their previous glory, with elaborate polished fittings, wood paneled interiors and authentically upholstered seats.